coderprasnt/email-validator/README.md

 # 📧 Email Validator in PHP

 Welcome to the **Email Validator in PHP** project!
-This repository contains a simple yet effective email validation script written in PHP.
-The script checks the email format according to RFC standards and verifies the DNS records of the domain.
+This repository offers a robust email validation tool written in PHP.
+Ensure your email addresses are correctly formatted and exist without relying on external dependencies.

 ## ✨ Features

-- ✅ **RFC 5321 Compliant**: Validates email format according to RFC standards.
+- ✅ **Comprehensive Format Validation**: Validates email addresses to ensure they meet standard formatting rules.
-- 🌐 **DNS Verification**: Ensures the domain has valid MX or A records.
+- 🌐 **Domain Verification**: Confirms that the email domain exists and can receive emails.
-- ⚡ **Lightweight**: No external dependencies or APIs required.
+- ⚡ **Lightweight and Fast**: Minimal performance overhead.
-- 📜 **Easy to Use**: Simple and straightforward implementation.
+- 📜 **Easy Integration**: Simple and straightforward to integrate into your existing PHP projects.
+- 🔒 **Secure**: No external API calls, ensuring your data remains private.
+- 📊 **Detailed Error Reporting**: Provides clear error messages for invalid email addresses.

 ## 🚀 Getting Started